Common Vision, Common Goals, Common Knowledge

 - Scholarship, bursary, research and personal grants

-- team and background - why are you the right person / team for this project?
+- Team and background (Name, website, github and other social profiles, team members and profiles, previous projects) - why are you the right person / team for this project?

-- technical specification and implementation - how can this be developed and implemented successfully?
+- High level technical specification and implementation - how can this be implemented successfully and done with CKB programming model?

 Third round: Final submission and Q&A call

-After this submission, a final discussion call can then be organised between the reviewing council from Nervos and the project team.
+After the Technical Specification submission and sufficient feedback and discussion period has completed, a final Q&A Discussion call can then be organised between the reviewing council from Nervos and the project team.
 This format can be flexible to achieve the resolution of the grant assessment but most likely will include the project team presenting their project and plan and an open Q&A from the review council.

 Review Criteria & Review Council

-The Review Council will be made up of the co-founders and senior members from the core team.
+The Review Council will be made up of senior engineers from the Nervos developer teams.
 When assessing grant proposals, the following criteria will be assessed in order to reach a majority decision on whether to approve a grant application:

 - Have all issues and challenges brought up by team and/or community during the RFC period been resolved?